 Katharine Piercey trained as an Actor Musician at Rose Bruford College and has an MA with Distinction in Devised Performance from the University of Winchester.

-Her varied work as a professional actor musician has included Poppy at the ICA and Disjointed at Jermyn Street Theatre; touring with Quantum Theatre for Science; the films Ali G in Da House (Working Title) and Bonviva (DMI Productions), and a Tetley Tea advert.
+Katharine worked professionally as an Actor Musician, singing teacher and musical director before moving into higher education.
+Her varied work as a professional Actor Musician has included Poppy at the ICA and Disjointed at Jermyn Street Theatre; touring with Quantum Theatre for Science; the films Ali G in Da House (Working Title) and Bonviva (DMI Productions), and a Tetley Tea advert.

 As a pianist, flautist and singer, Katharine also composes and arranges music for the theatre and spent 10 years working as a freelance singing teacher and musical director before moving into Higher Education.
 In 2012, she set up Sandpiper Theatre, a company which focuses on creating original theatre pieces using music as its source and inspiration.
 The company launched with A-Roving We Will Go, a promenade-style piece using actor musicians and written especially for the opening of the 2012 Bournemouth Arts by the Sea Festival.